s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 - run FastQC or raw FastQ(s)
 - run FastQ Screen species screen
 - run Trim Galore to remove adapters and low quality base calls
-- run FastQC again on the trimmed files
+- run FastQC again, this time on the adapter-/quality trimmed files
 - take the trimmed FastQ files and align them to a genome using HISAT2
+- Once everything is complete - run MulitQC on all files of all samples

 All output will be written to the working directory.